 Accounting and auditing clerks play an important role in the daily administration of finance and payroll departments across the country.
-These professionals often work alongside senior accountants and auditors to ensure that financial records, files and ledgers are accurate.
+These professionals often work alongside senior accountants and auditors to ensure that financial documents, files and ledgers are accurate.
 Additionally, accounting and auditing clerks regularly process invoices, expenses, payroll and other financial transactions.

 As of 2020, approximately 1.67 million people were employed as clerks performing accounting, auditing and other bookkeeping functions for businesses and other organizations.
 Accounting and auditing clerks can be found in nearly every industrial and business sector since all businesses keep, maintain and analyze financial records.

 The primary employment sectors for accounting and auditing clerks as of 2018 were:

 - Wholesale trade